 - Data Validation: Conducted comprehensive data validation to ensure information is as accurate as possible for assessment - CIP Code Mapping Confirmation: UofL Institutional Research maintains the mapping of faculty disciplines to defined CIP codes and descriptions.
 These codes are reviewed every 10 years, with the most recent review completed in 2020 - Faculty Base Pay & Administrator Supplemental Compensation: Validated compensation considered to be base salary and faculty administrator pay - 2.
-Survey Sources: Selected CUPA-HR Faculty and Administrator Salary Surveys as the primary published survey sources for analysis.
-Used the AAMC, ADEA, AACN, and ARL surveys for faculty within those respective disciplines1. - 3.
+Survey Sources: Selected CUPA-HR Faculty and Administrator Salary Surveys as the primary published survey sources for analysis - 3.
 Peer Group: Used the peer group developed under the broader UofL Compensation Study, approved and finalized in Q2 2022 by UofL HR, Lori Gonzalez (interim President at time), the W3 Advisory Committee and the Steering Committee - 4.
 Market Data Collection: Obtained base salary market data from the peer group at the 25th, 50th, and 75th percentiles by rank, tenure status, and discipline (as defined by CIP code mapping) - 5.
 Variance Analysis: Conducted a detailed analysis comparing the UofL base pay against the market data by rank and discipline.
 Segal and UofL defined the competitive range as 80% to 120% of the external market, which is consistent with the methodology of the staff compensation study